Topic Syllabus Key Concepts Level

 Programs need to persist data – to save information that survives after the program ends and to load information saved by previous runs.
 File processing is how programs read from and write to text files on disk.

-Reading Files Scanner, BufferedReader, parsing lines, processing data from files
+1 Reading Files B2.5.1 Scanner, BufferedReader, parsing lines, processing data from files SL + HL

-Writing Files FileWriter, BufferedWriter, overwrite vs append, CSV output
+2 Writing Files B2.5.1 FileWriter, BufferedWriter, overwrite vs append, CSV output SL + HL

 When to Use Which